Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

 Conclusion:
 Aws provides a suite of powerful tools to analyze data effectively.
-By using Athena, Glue, Iam, and Quicksiight, businesses can gained valuable insights into their data, make informed decisions and optimize processes.
+By using Athena, Glue, Iam, and Quicksight, businesses can gained valuable insights into their data, make informed decisions and optimize processes.